igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 counting packets with the L bit value of 0 and 1 for a given connection.
 The end-to-end loss rate is the fraction of packets with L=1.

-The simplifying assumption here is that upstream loss affects packets with L=0 and L=1 equally.
-This may be a simplification, if some loss is caused by tail-drop in a network device.
+The assumption here is that upstream loss affects packets with L=0 and L=1 equally.
+If some loss is caused by tail-drop in a network device, this may be a simplification.
 If the sender congestion controller reduces the packet send rate after loss, there may be a sufficient delay before sending packets with L=1 that they have a greater chance of arriving at the observer.